saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/README.md

 * IQueryBus
 * IQuerySubscriptionBus

-If you are using `Base...Decorator` classes to reduce code duplication, it should inherit from:
+If you are using `Base...Decorator` classes to reduce code duplication, it must inherit from:
 * IDecorator

 Each decorator and framework specific implementations should be tested.